 Covenant Fellows Program

-Financial Assistance - Each Covenant Scholar may receive up to $10K in scholarship money per academic year, per meeting the requirements of the program.
+Each Covenant Scholar may receive scholarship money during their Junior and Senior years, per meeting the requirements of the program.

 - Must have a competitive SAT and/or ACT score, and a competitive high school GPA